 Finally, Milman’s advisers appeared at Comodoro Py to expand their statement.
 Carolina Gómez Mónaco and Ivana Bohdziewicz were giving testimony for more than an hour in Rívolo’s office.
 The expectation centered on their cell phones, a fundamental key (together with Abello’s testimony) to corroborate or rule out Milman’s alleged statements.

-Both consigned their devices, each one with its particularity: Gómez Mónaco announced that he had changed his phone, but that he had the contents of the previous one that he gave to his sister and that he also made available to the Justice, and Bohdziewicz deleted messages and photos, because in his opinion his privacy could be violated if they asked for his phone number.
+Both consigned their devices, each one with its particularity: Gómez Mónaco announced that he had changed his phone, but that he had the contents of the previous one that he gave to his sister and that he also made available to the Justice, and Bohdziewicz deleted messages and photos, because in his opinion his privacy might be violated if they asked for his phone number.

 “I never spoke of anything related to the attack on the vice president in terms of criminal participation in it.
-We have talked about the issue of the attack, from the point of view of what was heard in the media,” Ivana clarified.
+We have talked regarding the issue of the attack, from the point of view of what was heard in the media,” Ivana clarified.

 For his part, Gómez Mónaco downplayed the content of his phone.
 When Rívolo asked her if she was willing to hand it over, the former Ministry of Security official assured that Abello’s statements were not true: “I do not consider it necessary in view of what a witness says he heard, which is an absolute lie, but I can make it (the phone) available”.